20 student kitchen cupboard essentials

 Salt and pepper

-Two of the most obvious kitchen essentials, but these can't go without a mention since they're basically the underrated heroes of cooking.
+These are two of the most obvious cupboard essentials, but we can't go without mentioning them since they're basically the underrated heroes of cooking.

-Although we'd recommend you reel in your salt intake (it's not great for your health), mastering the art of seasoning will turn even the most dull of dishes into an absolute delight.
+Although we'd recommend you reel in your salt intake (it's not great for your health), mastering the art of seasoning will turn even the dullest of dishes into an absolute delight.

-We'd suggest investing in proper salt and black pepper grinds to increase taste levels – while white pepper and table salt still do the job, you'll thank us for the suggestion later.
+We'd suggest investing in proper salt and black pepper grinds to increase taste levels.
+White pepper and table salt still do the job, but you'll thank us later.

 -